PiFou86/Utilify/README.md

 Serial.println("Device ID: " + deviceId);
 ```

----

 ## Dependencies

 No additional dependencies are required, making **Utilify** lightweight and easy to use.

----

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

 ## Author